 Transferring The Lump Sum Into A New Annuity

 To maximize the lump sum option, compare the pension annuity payments to rolling it over to a new annuity (without tax penalties) offering guaranteed lifetime withdrawals (GLWB).
-Additionally, use this pension payment calculator to forecast future withdrawals if you’re nearing retirement, but not for several years.
+Use our annuity calculator to compare the rolling over the lump sum instead of the pension’s annuity option.